Boston desegregation busing crisis: Development and implementation of busing

 In 1972, the NAACP filed a class-action lawsuit (Morgan v.
 Hennigan with Tallulah Morgan as the main plaintiff) against the Boston School Committee on behalf of 14 parents and 44 children alleging segregation in the Boston public schools.
 Two years later, Judge W. Arthur Garrity Jr. of the United States District Court for the District of Massachusetts found a recurring pattern of racial discrimination in the operation of the Boston public schools in a 1974 ruling.
-His ruling found the schools were unconstitutionally segregated, and required the implementation the state's Racial Imbalance Act, requiring any Boston school with a student enrollment that was more than 50% nonwhite to be balanced according to race.
+His ruling found the schools were unconstitutionally segregated, and required the implementation of the state's Racial Imbalance Act, requiring any Boston school with a student enrollment that was more than 50% nonwhite to be balanced according to race.

 As a remedy, Garrity used a busing plan developed by the Massachusetts State Board of Education, then oversaw its implementation for the next 13 years.
 Judge Garrity's ruling, upheld on appeal by the United States Court of Appeals for the First Circuit and by the Supreme Court led by Warren Burger, required school children to be brought to different schools to end segregation.

 The busing plan affected the entire city, though the working-class neighborhoods of the racially divided city—whose children went predominantly to public schools—were most affected: the predominantly Irish-American neighborhoods of West Roxbury, Roslindale, Hyde Park, Charlestown, and South Boston and; the predominantly Italian-American North End neighborhood; the predominantly black neighborhoods of Roxbury, Mattapan, and the South End; and the mixed but segregated neighborhood of Dorchester.

 In one part of the plan, Judge Garrity decided that the entire junior class from the mostly poor white South Boston High School would be bused to Roxbury High School, a black high school.
 Half the sophomores from each school would attend the other, and seniors could decide what school to attend.
 David Frum asserts that South Boston and Roxbury were "generally regarded as the two worst schools in Boston, and it was never clear what educational purpose was to be served by jumbling them."
 For three years after the plan commenced, Massachusetts state troopers were stationed at South Boston High.
 The first day of the plan, only 100 of 1,300 students came to school at South Boston.
 Only 13 of the 550 South Boston juniors ordered to attend Roxbury showed up.
 Parents showed up every day to protest, and football season was cancelled.
 Whites and blacks began entering through different doors.
 An anti-busing mass movement developed, called Restore Our Alienated Rights.

 The final Judge Garrity-issued decision in Morgan v.
 Hennigan came in 1985, after which control of the desegregation plan was given to the School Committee in 1988.